← All Ports

 Also Considered

-Luna Hotel Baglioni · Il Palazzo Experimental · Ca' Maria Adele · Saturnia
+Baglioni Hotel Luna · Il Palazzo Experimental · Ca' Maria Adele · Saturnia

-Luna: historic, near St. Mark's, reliable.
-Il Palazzo Experimental: design-forward boutique, Dorsoduro.
-Ca' Maria Adele: intimate, theatrical interiors.
-Saturnia: solid mid-range in San Marco.
-All reviewed and considered — Metropole still wins the value/experience ratio.
+Il Palazzo Experimental — Design-forward boutique, Dorsoduro.
+Ca' Maria Adele — Intimate, theatrical interiors.
+Saturnia — Solid mid-range, San Marco.
+All reviewed and considered — Metropole still wins on value/experience ratio.

 Airbnb Option (Group of 4)